oilulio/Microcontroller_TCPIP_stack/README.md

 Some routines, e.g. **lfsr.c**, **sha256.c** are optional general purpose software modules.

 ## To compile
-Select the required solution in config.h.
+Select the required solution in **config.h**.
 There are 6 (mutually exclusive) examples at present.
 Suitable code is selected if ATMEGA328 or ATMEGA32 macros are selected.
 Other microcontrollers will need to be set up as required.

 Macros must suit your hardware.  e.g. LEDON/LEDOFF may be: